 Southeastern Live Well Center San Diego, California

-To improve the health, safety and wellbeing of its residents and employees, the County of San Diego has created the Live Well San Diego initiative, a vision for the region based upon the tenets of Building Better Health, Living Safely and Thriving.
+To improve the health, safety and wellbeing of its residents and employees, the County of San Diego created the Live Well San Diego initiative, a vision for the region based upon the tenets of Building Better Health, Living Safely and Thriving.
 It aligns the efforts of individuals, organizations and government to help San Diego County residents live well.

 San Diego, California